JetBrains/intellij-sdk-docs/tutorials/build_system/prerequisites.md

 ![Gradle Run Configuration](img/gradle_run_config.png)

 Launch the new Gradle Run Configuration.
-From the Run Window, there should be some output.
+From the Run Window, the following output should be visible.

 ![Gradle task output](img/launched.png)

-Finally, when the IDE launches, there should be a new menu to the right of **Help**.
-Your plugin has launched!
+Finally, when the IDE launches, there should be a new menu to the right of the **Help** menu.
+Your plugin is now configured on Gradle.

 [Top](/tutorials/build_system.md)